ftyers/ftyers.github.io/2018-komp-ling/quizzes/quiz-2/quiz2-response.md

 # Quiz 2 by Nikolaeva Anna

-1. See fst1.jpg. "<n>" stands for a noun, ">" stands for the morpheme boundary, "0" stands for nothing on the surface.
+1. See fst1.jpg. "n" stands for a noun, ">" stands for the morpheme boundary, "0" stands for nothing on the surface.
 In this transducer we have some input noun with suffix "'s", and in the output we have a surface space in the place of the morpheme boundary and the apostrophe becomes "i".
 2. Examples:
 - geese's → geese is (incorrect)
 - Cate's house → Cate is house (incorrect)